 The Tale of Lord Buddha

-Gautama Buddha was an ascetic and sage on whose teachings the religion of Buddhism was founded.
-Gautama is the primary figure in Buddhism.
-He is recognized by Buddhists as an enlightened teacher who attained full Buddhahood, and shared his insights to help sentient beings end rebirth and suffering.
-Accounts of his life and discourses, monastic rules are believed by Buddhists to have been summarized after his death and memorized by his followers.
-Various collections of teachings attributed to him were passed down by oral tradition and first committed to writing about 400 years later, people wrote down his pearls of wisdom and teachings.
+Lord Buddha is the primary figure in Buddhism.
+Buddhists recognize him as an enlightened teacher who attained complete Buddhahood and shared his insights to help sentient accept death, rebirth, and suffering.
+Buddhists believe accounts of his life and discourses, monastic rules have been summarized after his death and memorized by his followers.
+He passed down various teachings attributed to him verbally, and it was about 400 years later, people wrote down his pearls of wisdom and teachings.

 Gautama left his place for mendicant life accompanied by Channa and riding his horse Kanthaka.
-He left his opulent life at the palace, his family, his wife and his son to pursue a greater meaning in life.
-It is said that, “the horse’s hooves were muffled by the gods” to prevent guards from knowing of his departure.
-Gautama initially went to Rajagaha and began his ascetic life by begging for alms in the street.
-After King Bimbisara’s men recognized Siddhartha and the king learned of his quest, Bimbisara offered Siddhartha the throne.
-Siddhartha rejected the offer, but promised to visit his kingdom of Magadha first, upon attaining enlightenment.
-He left Rajagaha and practiced under two hermit teachers of yogic meditation.
+He left his abundant life at the castle, his family, his wife, and his son to pursue more significant meaning in life.
+Myths suggest that Siddhartha muffled the horses to keep the guards from learning about his departure.
+He first went to Rajagaha and began his monk life by begging for alms in the streets.
+One day, he came across King Bimbisara and offered him his throne.
+Siddhartha firmly rejected the offer and went on his journey, promising to visit the kingdom of Magadha after attaining enlightenment.
+He then met two hermit teachers of yogic meditation under whom he practiced.

 The Maya Devi Temple